techmahedy/zunoo/README.md

 <?php

-use Mii\Model;
+use Zuno\Model;

 /**
  * User Model
  *
- * This class represents the User model in the Mii framework.
+ * This class represents the User model in the Zuno framework.
 It extends the base Model class provided
- * by the Mii framework, allowing you to interact with the 'users' table in the database using Eloquent-like
+ * by the Zuno framework, allowing you to interact with the 'users' table in the database using Eloquent-like
  * features.
  *
  * You can define your model-specific methods and properties here.
 This model can use various features
- * provided by the Mii framework, similar to how Laravel models work.
+ * provided by the Zuno framework, similar to how Laravel models work.
  *
  * For example, you can define relationships, accessors, mutators, and more.
  *